IsaTippens/dev-portfolio/content/blog/Recap 2023/index.md

 ## That Bar Thing

 I had an idea.
 I wanted to build a discord bot that could see who's available based on loadshedding schedules.
-Simple coding solution, but difficult implemention considering all the different  and reliability of getting the data.
+Simple coding solution, but difficult implemention considering all the different city schedules and reliability of getting the data.
 Then I had a better idea:

 <Tweet tweetLink="issssaaaaaaaaah/status/1542202821415763968" />